9 DYI House Painting Rules to Follow

 You don’t need to remove all the old exterior paint from the surface – just the loose paint.
 You want a smooth surface.
 After sanding, use wood filler and a putty knife to fill in all the holes and cracks.

 You will then need to sand off again after the filler is dry.
-You will then need to brush off the dust, prime, apply caulk to the joints, and then let the caulk dry before you apply any top-coats.
+You will then need to brush off the dust, prime, apply caulk to the joints, and then let the caulk dry before you apply any top coats.

-3. Use Plenty of Paint
+3. Use The Paint Plentifully

 Start painting your base coat by adding a high-quality oil-alkyd primer to metal.
 You can tint your primer to your paint color, which can help minimize the amount of paint you need to apply.
 If you don’t tint your primer, there are also advantages because you can see spots that need to be touched up easier.